DiogoRibeiro7/multi-level-inventory-sql/README.md

 ## Continuous Integration

-This project includes a GitHub Actions workflow that runs on pushes to `main` and on pull requests.
+This project includes a GitHub Actions workflow that runs only after changes are merged to the `main` branch.
 The job starts PostgreSQL, applies the migrations and seeds, lints SQL files, and executes the test suite.

 ## Backup and Restore
 Use the helper scripts in `scripts/` to back up the database and restore it later: